baijuka/MS1-Project/README.md

 ### Colors

 The two main colours used are yellow and white.
-Dark background has applied to navigation bar and footer.
+Dark background has been applied to navigation bar and footer.

 ### Styling